nigozi/flag4s/README.md

 import flag4s.core.store._

 implicit val store = ConsulStore("localhost", 8500)
-// implicit val store = RedisStore("localhost", 6379)
+//implicit val store = RedisStore("localhost", 6379)
-// implicit val store = ConfigStore("path-to-config-file")
+//implicit val store = ConfigStore("path-to-config-file")
 ```

 * you can choose one of the existing stores or create your own by implementing the Store trait.
 * ConfigStore is not recommended as it does not support value modification.
-Also it only supports String type, means that all the value checks must be String.
+Also it only supports String type, you can define the flags as any type but all the value checks will be as String.
-To use the ConfigStore, put your feature flags in a .conf file in the following format:
+To use the ConfigStore, put the flags in a .conf file in the following format:
 ```
 features {
   featureA: true